thiagowfx/thiagowfx.github.io/content/posts/2024-05-07-pritunl-log-in-via-cli.md

 otp="$(op item get "$op_id" --totp)"
 ```

-Now we can use the `pritunl-client` to log in programatically:
+Now we can use the `pritunl-client` to log in programmatically:

 ```shell
 pritunl-client start "$profile_id" --password "$password$otp"